matrix-org/synapse/docs/presence_router_module.md

 async def get_interested_users(self, user_id: str) -> Union[Set[str], str]
 ```

-An asynchronous class method that is passed a single Matrix User ID.
-This method is
+**Required.** An asynchronous class method that is passed a single Matrix User ID.
+This
-expected to return the users that the passed in user may be interested in the presence of.
+method is expected to return the users that the passed in user may be interested in the
+presence of.
 This may be local or remote users.
-It does so by returning a python Set of Matrix User
+It does so by returning a python Set of
-IDs, or the string `"ALL"` to mean that the passed user should receive presence
+Matrix User IDs, or the string `"ALL"` to mean that the passed user should receive
-information for *all* known users.
+presence information for *all* known users.

 For clarity, if the user `@alice:example.org` is passed to this method, and the Set
 `{"@bob:example.com", "@charlie:somewhere.org"}` is returned, this signifies that Alice